 -how will it relate to bad driving conditions and rush hour

--the Office of Emergency Management’s ability to get streets cleared
+-the Philadelphia Streets Department’s ability to get streets cleared

-- and, what it will require from our own facilities personnel and school custodians, who get up early or work late, leaving their own families to clear a safe path to and from your school.
+-what it will require from our own facilities personnel and school custodians, who get up early or work late, leaving their own families to clear a safe path to and from your school.

 So based on all that, you might think the easiest thing to do is to just call a day off, the minute the news says snow.
 But, we also want to be careful with how many days we take off – we’ve built a few snow days into the calendar, but if we aren’t careful with them, we then have to take those days back by losing some spring break or extending the school year.
-And no one wants that.

-Be assured, we try to base it on the best information possible.
+Be assured, we try to base our decision on the best information possible.
 But as you all know, predicting the weather is not a perfect science.
 And at the end of the day, you have to decide what you feel is safest so if you choose not to send your child to school based on weather, you must just remember to send in a note the day he or she returns, explaining your student’s absence(s).